-She has been Published in the Italian Art Magazines, BIANCOSCURO and EFFETTO ARTE.
+She was Published in the Italian Art Magazines, BIANCOSCURO, and EFFETTO ARTE.

-"...The elegant definition of proximity between line and colour fields is a lovely gestural play of tonalities.
+"...The elegant definition of proximity between line and color fields is a lovely gestural play of tonalities.
 I like the implicit Gauguinesque-ness of form versus light and the public intimacy that results."

 Renee Sigal, Swiss Art Critic

 "...All these details breathe life into an anonymous face: a common face in which anyone can identify..."